sedatbilece/Web-Projects/README.md

 #  This repo shows other web projects

 23-)Spring-Hoaxify API (Spring)
 >Hoaxify is a basic social media app .
-This repo for backend
+Post,Put,Get methods with ResponseEntity and Error handling .
+Attempted to comply with API standards

 [GO to Project  ](https://github.com/sedatbilece/Spring-Hoaxify)
 ***